Nick-Zhang1996/BuzzRacer/README.md

 ```

 depending on which type of authentication you plan to use.
 If you're accessing through `github.com` instead of `github.gatech.edu`, your URL will be different.

+Note that ssh does not work with `github.gatech.edu` unless you are using campus network or connected to the GT VPN.

 ### Install Dependencies